Dirk Hermann

-Dirk Johannes Hermann (born 13 January 1972) is a South African labor executive.
-He serves as chief executive officer of Solidarity, an Afrikaans union that operates in South Africa.
-He is an author and director.
+Dirk Johannes Hermann (born 13 January 1972) is a South African labour executive.
+He is chief executive officer of Solidarity, an Afrikaans union.
+He has authored four books.

 Personal life

 Hermann is the son of Marthinus Nicolaas Hermann and Moira Crafford.
-His is a descendant from the 1820 British settler, James Herman.
+He is a descendant of the 1820 British settler James Herman.
 Later descendants added a second "n" to the surname.
-He married Elsha Cornelia Coetzer with whom he has four daughters.
+He married Elsha Cornelia Coetzer, with whom he has four daughters.

-He studied at North-West University where he earned a Baccalaureus Artium (Law), Honours Baccalaureus Artium(Labour Relations), Magister Artium(Industrial sociology), and PhD (2006).
-The theme was affirmative action.
+He studied at North-West University, where he earned a BA in law, a BA in labour relations, a Master in industrial sociology, and published his PhD dissertation on affirmative action in 2006.

 Career

-He served as trustee for Takbok trust.
-He was a director at Akademia.
-He served as vice-president of the Convocation (made up by graduates from the university) of North-West University.
-He served as chief executive officer for Solidarity Trade Union.
+Hermann has been a trustee for Tabok trust, he was a director at Akademia, and vice-president of the convocation of North-West University.
+He is chief executive officer for the Solidarity trade union.